GeoZarr Mini Spec¶

 If any member of a GeoZarr Dataset is an array, then it must comply with the DataArray definition.

-the Dataset must contain a one-dimensional DataArray named N
+the Dataset must contain a one-dimensional DataArray named N with a shape that matches the length

-is called a "data variable", and the each
+of D along the axis named by N. In this case, D is called a "data variable", and each

-is called a "coordinate variable".
+DataArray matching a dimension name of D is called a "coordinate variable".

 [!Note] These two definitions are not mutually exclusive, as a 1-dimensional DataArray named

-is both a coordinate variable and a data variable.
+Dwith dimension names["D"]is both a coordinate variable and a data variable.

 Examples¶